Selecting a language will automatically trigger the translation of the page content.

 By dematerialized stamp

-The flat-rate fine for a minor infringement may also be paid by dematerialized stamp, available from certain licensed tobacco dealers electronic payment of fines..
+The flat-rate fine for a reduced contravention may also be paid by dematerialized stamp, available from certain licensed tobacco dealers electronic payment of fines.

-You must present the payment stub to the tobacco dealer and pay the fine.
+You must present the payment stub to the tobacco dealer and pay the amount of the fine.
 In return, he issues you a proof of payment.

 By mail

-The flat-rate fine for a minor contravention may be paid by check.
-The check must be made payable to the Treasury (or the Directorate-General for Public Finance, as indicated on the payment card).
+The lump sum penalty for a reduced contravention may be paid by check.
+The check must be made payable to the Treasury (or to the Directorate-General for Public Finance, as indicated on the payment card).
 It must be accompanied by the payment card.

 Several payment methods are possible.

-If the telephony reference is on the payment card, you can pay the fine at a distance.
+If the remote payment reference appears on the payment card, you can pay the fine in tort at a distance.

-The payment can be made by internet, on a computer or on a smartphone after download of the application “Fines.gov” on Google Play or App Store, or by phone.
+Remote payment can be made via the internet, on a computer or on a smartphone after downloading the “Fines.gouv” app on Google Play or App Store, or by phone.

 Who shall I contact